By Duncan Haughey | minute read

 The PEST analysis is an important part of the project planning process:

-- Political factors include areas such as tax policy, employment laws, environmental regulations, trade restrictions and tariffs and political stability.
+- Political factors include areas such as tax policy, employment laws, environmental regulation, trade restrictions and tariffs and political stability.

 - Economic factors are economic growth, interest rates, exchange rates and inflation rate.